Monday, September 2, 2019

 Hello everyone!
 I had another birthday recently and with it came this gorgeous quilt from Barb.
 You may recognize the pattern as Midwinter Blues designed by Lori DeJarnatt for her 2014 Humble Quilts sew-along.

-Aren't these fabrics exquisite?
+Aren't Barb's fabrics exquisite?
 I've never seen such deep, saturated blues or sharp cheddars!
 Double-click photos for more detail.

-All these patchwork points and angles make for a "lively" quilt, especially when high contrast fabrics like these are used.
-By offsetting the piecing with gentle curves of teacup quilting, Barb helped balance the visual energy.
+All those patchwork points and angles make for a "lively" quilt, especially when high contrast fabrics like these are used.
+By offsetting the piecing with gentle curves of teacup quilting, Barb actually reduced the visual energy.

-Barb put a patriotic fabric on the back--"E pluribus unum" or "Out of many, one."
+There's a lovely patriotic print on the back--"E pluribus unum" or "Out of many, one."

-As you can see, Barb originally made the quilt for her dear friend Mary.
-After Mary passed away, Barb thought I'd enjoy it.
-You bet I will.
-Thank you!
+As you can see, the quilt was originally made for Barb's dear friend, Mary B. After Mary passed away, Barb thought I might enjoy having it.
+Thanks, Barb.
+You bet I will!
 XO

 If you'd like to make your own Midwinter Blues quilt, instructions can be found on Lori DeJarnatt's Humble Quilts blog